coughingmouse/p-layout/README.md

 * Note that _ is typed with ⇧ + 0 instead on Windows, due to the limitation of the implementation method.
 There, the interpunct is not typable for now.

 ### Conservative English P layout
+Only 5 keys are different from Qwerty: i, t, p, ;, '.
 ```
 ⎋ F1 F2 F3 F4 F5 F6 F7 F8 F9 F10 F11 F12
 ` 1  2  3  4  5  6  7  8  9  0  -  =   ⌫